-Text-to-9-1-1 service provides an equal access to emergency services for residents with hearing and speech disabilities.
+Text-to-9-1-1 service provides equal access to emergency services for residents with hearing and speech disabilities.
 However, our clear message is "Call if you can, Text if you can't" Texting is not a replacement for calling 9-1-1; whenever possible, people should always call 9-1-1 instead of texting.

-The 1st text message to 9-1-1 should be brief and contain the location of the emergency - address and municipality, and type of help needed;
+The first text message to 9-1-1 should be brief and contain the location of the emergency and type of help needed

 Text in simple words - do not use abbreviations.
 Keep it short and to the point!

-Text location information is not equal to current location technology.
-This means when calling 9-1-1, your cell phone connects to the closest cell tower and your handset (your cell phone) location is sent to 9-1-1.
+When calling 9-1-1, your cell phone connects to the closest cell tower and your cell phone location is sent to 9-1-1.
 When using Text-to-9-1-1, your cell phone connects to the closest cell tower and the cell tower location is sent to 9-1-1.
 This means we will know the area you are texting from but not the exact location.

 A text or data plan is required to place a text-to-9-1-1

-If texting to 9-1-1 is not available in your area, or is temporarily unavailable, you will receive a message indicating that texting 9-1-1 is not available and to contact 9-1-1 by other means.
+If texting to 9-1-1 is not available in your area, you will receive a message indicating that texting 9-1-1 is not available and to contact 9-1-1 by other means.